senner007/Simple-api-with-parallel-integration-tests/Readme.md

 #### Create and .env file from .env.example

-put email and password in .env file
+put email, password and firebase api key in .env file

 #### Create a serviceAccountKey.json